 In an instant, the balance had shifted.

-As the warlock cried out in agony, the shield snapped back to its owner.
+As the enemy cried out in agony, the shield snapped back to its owner.

-The warlock turned to see a Lightforged paladin standing near the water’s edge.
-Next to her, a mage clothed in battle regalia and already charging another fire blast.
+He turned to see a paladin standing near the water’s edge.
+Next to her, a Flamecaller clothed in battle regalia and already charging another fire blast.

-“We’ve seen enough,” Iliera said, stepping toward the undead.
+“We’ve seen enough,” Iliera said, stepping toward the enemy.
 “Now, it’s our turn.”